 Mitigate the risks by Design change, Process Improvement or test

-Based on the identified parts and processes from the prediction TopX those parts and processes must be mitigated until the agrees Manufacturing part quality is achieved.
+Based on the identified parts and processes from the prediction TopX those parts and processes must be mitigated until the agreed Manufacturing Part Quality is achieved.
 There are only two failure sources.
 The first one is the design where component choices leads to failures or design documentation which is not complete or even incorrect.
 The second source is the manufacturing process which is mediocre or even poorly executed .

 Design caused manufacturing risks